semuconsulting/PyGPSClient/README.md

 sudo apt install tk-devel
 ```

+**NOTE**: At time of writing there appear to be several issues with tkinter in compiled versions of Python 3.10 running on MacOS (e.g. windows not sizing, file open dialogs failing).
+For the time being, MacOS users are advised to remain on the packaged Python 3.9 version.
+Windows and Linux users are unaffected.

 ### User Privileges

 To access the serial port on most Linux platforms, you will need to be a member of the